-- For a better sale and to improve and grow business and penetrate and advance on various market segments, it becomes important for a company to offer sale on credit.
-This give a scope to promote better customer experiences.
+- For better sales and to improve and grow business and penetrate and advance on various market segments, it becomes important for a company to offer sales on credit.
+This gives a scope to promote better customer experiences.

-- The businesses while applying for a loan, may use Accounts Receivable as their collaterals.
-These short term or current assets may not only originate from credit sales, but also may be receivable from shareholders or employees when they owe to the firm due to a loan.
-However, here we are more focussed towards the credits offered when a firm sells goods/ service.
+- The businesses while applying for a loan may use Accounts Receivable as their collateral.
+These short-term or current assets may not only originate from credit sales but also may be receivable from shareholders or employees when they owe to the firm due to a loan.
+However, here we are more focused on the credits offered when a firm sells goods/services.